Leufeo/Pokemon-League-Creator-Simulator/README.md

-# Pokemon-League-Creator-Simulator
+# Pokemon-League Creator & Simulator
+a fun project by Leon Broda
-based on pokemon-showdown
+simulation based on pokemon-showdown